 , some of which will be up for auction.
 I trotted off to view the exhibit to see if it could compare to the stunning exhibit they had in the spring.
 Unfortunately, I can’t say it really did, but they did have some interesting garments all the same.
 Unfortunately, as no flash is allowed, my photos on my point and shoot are a little grainy and yellow.
 I hope you get a feel of the garments.
 To see the details, you’ll just have to visit the Paley Center yourself.

-They didn’t have, what I would consider, any of the iconic garments the last Debbie Reynolds exhibit had, such as the Marilyn Monroe “subway” dress or the My Fair Lady gown.
+They didn’t have, what I would consider, any of the iconic garments the last Debbie Reynolds exhibit.
+Gowns such as the Marilyn Monroe “subway” dress or the My Fair Lady gown.
 However, I know that is highly subjective.
-I was excited as the exhibit said it included items from Gone with the Wind, but it turned out they were hats and not dresses.
-However, I was interested to see the detail on Scarlett’s “green portiere” hat, as I didn’t realize before the decoration included a gold chicken foot.
+I was excited as the exhibit said it included items from Gone with the Wind.
+However, but it turned out they were hats and not dresses.
+I was interested to see the detail on Scarlett’s “green portiere” hat, as I didn’t realize before the decoration included a gold chicken foot.
 Who knew?

-Mary Pickford dress from Taming of the Shrew, 1929
+Mary Pickford gown from Taming of the Shrew, 1929

-Mary Pickford dress from Secrets, 1933, designed by Adrian
+Mary Pickford gown from Secrets, 1933, designed by Adrian

 Elizabeth Taylor dress from A Date with Judy, 1948

-This dress was labeled as a Joan Crawford gown from Pretty Ladies, 1925, but it doesn’t strike me as a 1925 gown.
+Labeled as Joan Crawford gown from Pretty Ladies, 1925, but I think not